 American Express is a Bankrate advertising partner.

-The Chase Sapphire Reserve card and the American Express Platinum card are travel rewards cards designed for high-income consumers seeking a top-notch sign-up bonus and superior rewards.
+The Chase Sapphire Reserve card and the Platinum Card® from American Express are travel rewards cards designed for high-income consumers seeking a top-notch welcome bonus and superior rewards.

 Both cards offer excellent benefits for air travelers, including airport lounge access, credits for enrollment in expedited airport security screening programs and annual rebates to offset travel spending.